 China to raise retail fuel prices

-BEIJING - The retail prices of gasoline and diesel will be raised starting Saturday, the country's top economic planner said Friday.
+BEIJING - China's gasoline and diesel retail prices will be raised starting Saturday, the country's top economic planner said Friday.

-The benchmark retail price of gasoline will be raised by 0.24 yuan per liter and diesel by 0.26 yuan per liter, the National Development and Reform Commission (NDRC) said in a statement on its website.
+The benchmark retail prices of gasoline and diesel will rise by 0.07 yuan (1.1 cent) per liter, the National Development and Reform Commission (NDRC) said in a statement on its website.